dtitus929/Capstone/README.md

 This is a capstone project developed while a student at App Academy.
 It is a clone of the popular to-do list app called Remember the Milk.

-Available for view at: (https://davet-capstone.onrender.com/)
+Available for view at: [Remember the Eggs](https://davet-capstone.onrender.com/)

 ## Technologies Used